On This Page

 - Access Policies

-We are working diligently to address Access Points at our festival.
+We have been working to address Access at our festival.
 When we first started out, “accessible” meant “affordable”.
-We’ve got that part covered: we keep our ticket prices low and offer Pay-What-You-Choose to make the event as inviting as possible for our audiences.
+We have that part covered by keeping ticket prices low and offering a Pay-What-You-Choose model to make the event as inviting as possible for our audiences.
 We believe that everyone has a right to enjoy theatre.

-But real talk: we’re new at this.
-We’re still learning.
+But real talk: we’re still learning.
 And we’re probably going to make some mistakes.
-That’s okay.
-We want to get better, and feedback from the community is only going to make our festival better.
+We want to get better and feedback from people like you is only going to make our festival better.
 Is there something you think we could be doing?
-Something we should absolutely not be doing?
-Let us know by reaching out to us through email: firstname.lastname@example.org.
+Something we should stop or change how we are doing?

 To the past, present and future caretakers of Turtle Island, Chi-Miigwetch.